hugohadfield/kalmangrad/README.md

    pip install numpy matplotlib bayesfilter
    ```

-   > **Note**: If you encounter issues installing the `bayesfilter` package, ensure it's available in your Python environment or replace it with an equivalent Bayesian filtering package.

 ## Usage

 The main function provided is `grad`, which estimates the derivatives of the input data `y` sampled at times `t`.